vitalitylearning2021/basicModelsTensorFlow/index.md

      <em>Listing 8.
 Optimization step for linear regression.</em>
 </p>

 It should be noticed that the optimization step comprises also the computation of the gradient by automatic differentiation.
 In particular, the construct `with` serves to record all the operations to be performed when invoking `tf.GradientTape()` for the forward calculation of the functional.
-In this way, `tf.GradientTape()` returns the derivative of loss with respect to weight and bias later on.
+In this way, `tf.GradientTape()` returns the derivative of the loss with respect to weight and bias later on.
 This information is passed to `optimizer.apply_gradients` which performs so that the optimization step occurs with gradient information.

 The result of the processing is depicted in the following figure: